 Say NO to dumping toxic coal ash, lead and mercury on the Great Salt Lake!

-An east coast corporation is seeking a Class V permit to dump out-of-state toxic coal ash at the tip of the Promontory Point peninsula - putting one of the nation’s largest industrial waste collections in the center of the Great Salt Lake and next to the Bear River Migratory Bird Refuge and active fault lines.
+An east coast corporation is seeking a permit to dump toxic coal ash at the tip of the Promontory Point peninsula - putting one of the nation’s largest industrial waste collections in the center of the Great Salt Lake and next to the Bear River Migratory Bird Refuge and active fault lines.
 Coal ash, also referred to as coal combustion residuals or CCR, is produced primarily from the burning of coal in coal-fired power plants.
 Coal ash contains contaminants like mercury, lead, cadmium, selenium and arsenic and is considered to be hazardous.
 These contaminants can pollute waterways, ground water, drinking water and the air.
 If approved, this east coast corporation will have created one of the nation’s largest industrial waste landfills - putting humans and animals at risk.